top of page

 Modalities I Use

-Virtual Counselling Availability
+Online Counselling Availability

 (or Phone)

-Virtual therapy can be just as effective as in-person sessions, allowing us to connect face-to-face through secure video conferencing or over the phone, while ensuring you have the flexibility to attend sessions from a location that works best for you.
+Online therapy can be just as effective as in-person counselling, allowing us to connect face-to-face through secure video conferencing or over the phone, while ensuring you have the flexibility to attend sessions from a location that works best for you.
 Whether you're at home, at work, or travelling, online therapy provides you with the opportunity to prioritize your mental health with minimal disruption to your daily life.

 Technology also means no need for long drives, finding parking, or waiting in office lobbies—helping you feel more relaxed, present, and ready to focus on yourself.